The-pixel04/movie-magic/README.md

 # Movie Magic

 # 🔍 Introduction
 Workshop for JS Web (SoftUni module).
-This website
+This website displays movies and their rating.

+# Overview
+You can register and add movies and actors.
+If yoy are the owner you can edit the information or to delete the movie.
+If you are a guest you can only see mavies and ther details.
+# Builded with
+>Express
+>Handelbars
+>Mongoose
+>MongoDB
+>CookieParser